GreysonElkins/exquisite-corpse/README.md

 ## Wins/Challenges
 #### Wins
+We built a full-stack app end-to-end!
+Learning new technology was challenging, but right down to the last minute, it hasn't overwhelmed us and we worked as a team to keep our spirits up and excited about the project (we even want to keep to developing it!)
+The application is engaging and imaginitive, even before execution, our planning and "product design" was a win.

 #### Challenges
+Finding a direction to move forward was often challenging, with four people and such a wide range of strategies available.
+Of course, time played a big factor in this and had this project been allotted more than 6 days it would have made a million bucks.

 ## Contributors
 This project was submitted on 9/15/2020 by [Aaron Burris-DeBoskey](https://github.com/Abdeboskey), [Carly Clift](https://github.com/carlymclift), [Greyson Elkins](https://github.com/GreysonElkins), and [Nick Hart](https://github.com/nickhartdev)